Can you get a loan for traveling or going abroad? The mere thought elicits both excitement and fear.

 Once you've set a reasonable budget for your trip, check how much money you currently have.
 To get the amount you actually need to borrow, subtract your available travel fund from your budget.
 This will prevent you from borrowing more money than you need and dealing with more debt than you can manage.

-However, you may not need to get a loan for travel if the difference between your budget and your available fund is something you can save up for weeks or months before your departure date.
+However, you may not need to get a loan for travel if the difference between your budget and your available funds is something you can save up for weeks or months before your departure date.
 Saving up is better in this case because you won't have to worry about paying the interest on top of the actual loan amount.

 🧳 Can I Afford to Pay Off a Travel Loan?